Frames, their relatives and reproducing kernel Hilbert spaces: Continuous (semi-)frames and their redundancy

 \subsection{Upper semi-frames}

-In this section we want to illustrate that upper semi-frames behave essentially different from (lower semi-)frames in respect of the problems of Section \ref{sec:frames-and-redund}.
-In particular, the closure of the range of the analysis operator is not necessarily a reproducing kernel Hilbert space and there exist upper semi-frames on non-atomic measure spaces with redundancy zero (compare to Proposition \ref{exist-frame-for-RKHS} and Theorem \ref{reproduced-result}).
-Throughout this section we will assume that any upper semi-frame violates the lower frame inequality.\\
+Let us now illustrate how upper semi-frames behave fundamentally different than (lower semi-)frames.
+In particular, the closure of the range of the analysis operator is not necessarily a reproducing kernel Hilbert space and there exist upper semi-frames on non-atomic measure spaces with redundancy zero (compare to Proposition~\ref{exist-frame-for-RKHS} and Theorem~\ref{reproduced-result}).

-\textbf{Example 1} In \cite{jpaxxl09,ansptr15} the following upper semi-frame has been studied.
-Set $\H_n:=L^2(\R^+,r^{n-1}d r)$, where $n\in\N$, and $(X,\mu)=(\R,d x)$.
+\begin{example} In \cite{jpaxxl09,ansptr15} the following upper semi-frame has been studied.
+Take $\H_n:=L^2(\R^+,r^{n-1}d r)$, where $n\in\N$, and $(X,\mu)=(\R,d x)$.
 We use the following convention to denote the Fourier transform